-If you’re interested in being the proud owner of an awesome butt that is the envy of women and drives men crazy, then you simply must read what Bret Contreras has to say in this book.
+If you’re interested in being the proud owner of an awesome butt that is the envy of others while also making you feel incredibly attractive, then you simply must read what Bret Contreras has to say in this book.
 “Strong Curves“ is exactly as the subtitle reads – A woman’s guide to building a better butt and body through strength training, and I’ve endeavored to explain a bit more about what you can expect from this book in this Strong Curves review post.

 Strong Curves Review